kemsky/creality-k1-max-xy-rails-mod/README.md

 ### Belts tuning

-Preferred way is to use Spectroid android app (or any other program that can show sound frequency).
+Preferred way is to use Spectroid Android app (or any other program that can show sound frequency).

 Move toolhead to the middle, move X axis to have 150mm between motor mounts and XY joints.